Guarantor personal loans

 A guarantor is someone in a strong financial position who is willing to support your personal loan application.
 The guarantor is usually a family member, and they essentially put themselves forward to pay your loan if you can't.

-If you apply for a personal with a guarantor then this increases your chances of getting the loan approved.
+If you apply for a personal loan with a guarantor then this increases your chances of getting the loan approved.

 But if you can't repay the personal loan, your guarantor may be forced to.

-The risks and benefits of getting a personal loan with a guarantor
+Risks and benefits of getting a personal loan with a guarantor

 For the borrower